mle86/php-wq/doc/Ref_WorkProcessor_class.md

     no re-queueing will be attempted;
     the job will be buried immediately.
     If the next job in the Work Queue is expired, it will be silently deleted.
     Will re-throw on any Exceptions/Throwables from the `$callback`.
+    Throws an `\UnexpectedValueException` in case of an unexpected callback return value (should be a [JobResult] constant or `null` or `void`).
     * `$workQueue`: See `WorkServerAdapter::getNextJob()`.
     * `$callback`: The handler callback to execute each Job.
       Expected signature: